Hesperornis: Classification and Species

 The first species recognized from outside the Niobrara chalk, Hesperornis altus, lived about 78 million years ago in Montana, and is known from a partial lower leg from the base of the freshwater Judith River Formation (or, possibly, the top of the underlying, marine Claggett Shale formation).
 While initially placed in the new genus Coniornis by Marsh, this was due mostly to his belief that Hesperornis existed only in Kansas, so any species from Montana should be placed in a different genus.
 Most later researchers disagreed with this, and have placed Coniornis altus in the same genus as Hesperornis as H. altus.
 A second species from Montana has also been described from the Claggett Shale.
 H. montana was named by Shufeldt in 1915, and while its known material (a single dorsal vertebra) cannot be directly compared to H. altus, Shufeldt and others have considered it distinct due to its apparently smaller size.

 In 1993, the first Hesperornis remains from outside of North America were recognized as a new species by Nessov and Yarkov.
 They named Hesperornis rossicus for a fragmentary skeleton from the early Campanian of Russia near Volgograd.
 Several other specimens from contemporary deposits have since been referred to this species.
 At about 1.4 m long, H. rossicus was the largest species of Hesperornis and among the largest hesperornithines, slightly smaller than the large Canadian genus Canadaga.
 Aside from its large size and different geographic location, H. rossicus differs from other Hesperornis in several features of the lower leg and foot, including a highly flattened metatarsus.

 In 2002, Martin and Lim formally recognized several new species for remains that had previously been unstudied or referred without consideration to previously named North American hesperornithines.
 These include the very small H. mengeli and H. macdonaldi, the slightly larger H. bairdi, and the very large H. chowi, all from the Sharon Springs member of the Pierre Shale Formation in South Dakota and Alberta, 80.5 million years ago.

 In addition, there are some unassigned remains, such as SGU 3442 Ve02 and LO 9067t and bones of an undetermined species from Tzimlyanskoe Reservoir near Rostov.
 The former two bones are probably H. rossicus; some remains assigned to that species in turn seem to belong to the latter undetermined taxon.
+It is also suggested that Hesperornis likely lived throughout the Campanian age based on remains found on middle to late Campanian age rocks, and possibly even up to the early Maastrichtian age.

+Relationships

+In 2015, a species-level phylogenetic analysis found the following relationships among hesperornitheans.